-B. Current and Emerging Applications
+15.2 Current and Emerging Modem Applications

-Applications that are enabled by underwater wireless information transmission or that benefit from it range from ocean observation to oil industry and aquaculture, and include gathering of sensor data from remote instruments for pollution control, climate recording and prediction of natural disturbances, as well as detection of objects on the ocean floor and transmission of images from remote sites.
-Implicitly, wireless signal transmission is also crucial for monitoring and control of remote instruments, and for communicating with robots and AUVs which can serve on isolated missions, or as parts of a mobile network.
-Applications involving AUVs range from search and survey missions, to supervisory control and collection of mapping data, be it images, video or side-scan sonar.
+Modem applications range from ocean observation to the oil industry and aquaculture, and include gathering of sensor data from remote instruments for pollution control, climate recording and prediction of natural disturbances, as well as the detection of objects on the ocean floor, and transmission of images from remote sites.
+Implicitly, wireless signal transmission is also crucial for monitoring and control of remote instruments, and for communicating with robots and AUVs, which can serve on isolated missions, or as parts of a mobile network.
+Applications involving AUVs range from search and survey missions to supervisory control and collection of mapping data, be they images, video, or side-scan sonar.

-Autonomous systems are envisioned both for stand-alone applications and as wireless extensions to cabled systems.
-For example, a stand-alone 15 kbps acoustic link, intended to provide data transfer from bottom-mounted, battery-powered instruments such as seismometers to a surface buoy is described in Ref.[5].
-A different example is that of ocean observatories which are being built on decommissioned submarine cables to deploy an extensive fiber optic network of sensors (cameras, wave sensors, seismometers) covering miles of ocean floor [13].
+Autonomous systems are envisioned both for standalone applications and as wireless extensions to cabled systems.
+For example, a stand-alone 15 kbps acoustic link, intended to provide data transfer from bottommounted, battery-powered instruments such as seismometers to a surface buoy is described in [15.5].
+A different example is that of ocean observatories, which are being built on decommissioned submarine cables to deploy an extensive fiber optic network of sensors (cameras, wave sensors, seismometers) covering miles of ocean floor [15.13].
 These cables can also carry communication access points, very much as cellular base stations are connected to the telephone network, allowing users to move and communicate from places where cables cannot reach.
 Another example are cabled submersibles, also known as remotely operated vehicles (ROVs).
-These vehicles, which may weight more than ten metric tons, are connected to the mother-ship by a cable that can extend over several kilometers and deliver high power to the remote end, along with high-speed communication signals.
-A popular example of an ROV/AUV tandem is the WHOI's Alvin/Jason pair of vehicles that were deployed in 1985 to discover Titanic.
+These vehicles, which may weigh more than 10 metric tons, are connected to a mother-ship by a cable that can extend over several kilometers and deliver high power to the remote end, along with high-speed communication signals.
+A popular example of an ROV/AUV tandem is the WHOI's Alvin/Jason pair of vehicles that were deployed in 1985 to discover the Titanic.
 Such vehicles were also instrumental in the discovery of hydro-thermal vents, sources of extremely hot water on the bottom of deep ocean, which revealed forms of life different from any others known previously.
-The first vents were found in the late 70's, and new ones are still being discovered.
+The first vents were found in the late 1970s, and new ones are still being discovered.
 The importance of such discoveries is comparable only to space missions, and so is the technology that supports them.
-Today, the vehicle technology, the sensor technology, and the acoustic communication technology are mature enough to support the visionary idea of an autonomous oceanographic sampling networks [14].
-Recent years have seen a proliferation of research on underwater sensor networks, which we discuss in Sec.IV-F.
+Today, vehicle technology, sensor technology, and acoustic communication technology are mature enough to support the visionary idea of an autonomous oceanographic sampling network [15.14].
+Recent years have seen a proliferation of research on underwater sensor networks, which we discuss in Sect.
+15.5.6.